bytebase/bytebase.com-old/README.md

 If you have any problems fetching these files, you could download them manually on the [Bytebase repository](https://github.com/bytebase/bytebase)

-The SQL review rules are based on the [rule configuration file](https://github.com/bytebase/bytebase/blob/main/frontend/src/types/sqlReviewConfig.yaml) on the Bytebase repository.
+The SQL review rules are based on the [rule configuration file](https://github.com/bytebase/bytebase/blob/main/frontend/src/types/sqlReviewConfig.yaml) from the Bytebase repository.
 We need to update that configuration if we want to update the rules.